Skip to main content

 In 461 BC Ephialtes was assassinated.
 The murderer was Aristodicus of Tanagra (Aristotle, Athenian Constitution 25.4).
 The killer was probably hired by oligarchic opponents.
 The assassination did not reverse the reform.

-What is the leadership of Pericles?
+What are the leadership of Pericles?

 Show answer